Introducing our podcast and media studio

 Who can use the studio?

-We’ve created the studio for our own podcast and video production as well as providing us with a facility to support client marketing campaigns.
+We’ve created our podcast studio for our own podcasting and video production as well as providing us with a facility to support client marketing campaigns.
 However, once social distancing restrictions ease we expect the studio to be available to hire by the hour, either with or without production support.
 So if you’re struggling with getting your head around the technical requirements for a podcast, or don’t have a suitable quiet space in your own premises to host interviews, then this will be the perfect place to create your own voice.
 The studio is also ideal for professional media interviews, hosting webinars, group discussions and single person video content.

 As an experienced digital team, we can also help with editing and enhancing your content as well as hosting your podcast so it can be found on all the popular podcast platforms.